-When text is used, screenshots are required for visualisation:
+When text is used, screenshots are required for visualizations:

 The screenshot should be taken from the demo or staging environments and not display any Personal Identifiable Information (PII)

-All screenshots annotations and markings (arrows, text, etc) shall be in orange colour.
+All screenshots annotations and markings (arrows, text, etc) shall be in orange color.

 One screenshot can be used to demonstrate several steps by using numbering to denote each step.